geeogi/nuxt-responsive-loader/README.md

 ## Tips

-- This module is not be compatible with other Nuxt image modules.
+- This module is not compatible with other Nuxt image processing modules.
 - This module will throw an error if the default image loader webpack rule for Nuxt has been edited in your project.
-To resolve this try removing other Nuxt image modules.
+To resolve this try removing other Nuxt image processing modules.

 ## Development